ZackFairMoaz/Machine-Learning/Supervised Learning/Linear Regression/README.md

 ## Getting Started

-This project implements a simple web application for predicting salary based on years of experience using linear regression.
+This project implements an intuitive and user-friendly web application that utilizes linear regression to provide accurate salary predictions based on an individual's years of professional experience.

 ### Prerequisites

 To get started locally all you need is docker which you can download from https://www.docker.com/

+Docker is a platform that allows developers to package, distribute, and run applications in containers.
+Containers are lightweight, portable, and isolated environments that encapsulate everything needed to run an application, including code, runtime, system tools, libraries, and settings.
+Docker simplifies the process of building, shipping, and deploying applications by providing a consistent environment across different systems, making it easier to develop and deploy software in various environments, from development to production

 ## Creating Docker Image